 Georgia Diverging Diamond Number Two

 Speaking of diverging diamonds, the second one in the state of Georgia was approved last night by the Gwinnett County Commission.
 Pleasant Hill Road over I-85 will be a DDI within a year.
-I didn’t design this one, but I … Continue reading
+I didn’t design this one, but I did review the plans and have a lot of input from our lessons learned from …

 Welcome!

 Yesterday I had two people post links on a Facebook discussion regarding the Ashford Dunwoody diverging diamond.
 Apparently this drove a lot of traffic.
 In fact, it upped my site traffic by 1.5 orders of magnitude.
 So, welcome everyone!
-Here … Continue reading
+Here are the aggregated posts on the diverging diamond, or you can just peruse the blog. …

 I’ve Been Hacked!

 The Eyebrow got hacked sometime recently.
 It was pointed out to me today by a kind commenter.
 I believe I’ve slain the beast, but to be double sure I’m going to make some upgrades.
-This will include changing up the … Continue reading
+This will include changing up the “secret keys” that WordPress uses for site security.
+The only thing this means for you …

 Canon EF 85 mm f/1.8 Brief Review